 Enhanced Mood and Recharged

-Our first trips abroad was at a time when my wife and I were at the peak of our careers, and our family business was at its unprecedented growth.
+Our first trips abroad was at a time when we were at the peak of our careers, and our family business was at its unprecedented growth.
 We were always anxious before the trip due to work deadlines and the unfinished things we leave behind for a couple of weeks.

-Notwithstanding the long flight from Asia, the anxiety, and the jet lag, I recall that as soon as we landed in the US (our first time), our mood instantly changed.
-We were immediately excited, carefree and enjoyed the moment, particularly meeting relatives we haven’t seen for decades.
-We forgot about the stress that we had before the trip.
+Despite the 16-hour flight from Asia, the anxiety, and the jet lag, we recall that as soon as we landed in the US for the first time, our mood instantly changed.
+We were excited, carefree and enjoyed the moment.
+We forgot about the stressful life we left behind.

 Transformed and Value Life More

 We can get overly-focused on getting through our daily lives.
-Worse, we also get caught up delving into the past, especially if they have not been so good, and anxious about the future and the uncertainties that come with it.
+Worse, we also get caught up delving into the past, especially if they have not been so good, and anxious about the uncertainties of the future.
 All these can adversely impact our physical, mental, emotional, and spiritual well-being.

-Travelling allows us to escape our current grind, forget (even temporarily) the past and have a more positive mindset to face the uncertainties of the future.
+Travelling allows us to escape our current grind, forget (even temporarily) the past and have a more positive mindset to face the future.
 As the cliché goes, carpe diem, life is short.
 Travelling allows us to live the moment and value life more.

 So, get out there and travel and grab the opportunities (near or far) as often as they present to you.